Presidential transition of Herbert Hoover: Secret Service protection

-Beginning on November 7, the day after the election, the newly-minted president-elect and his family were given protection by the United States Secret Service.
+Beginning on November 7, the day after the election, the newly minted president-elect and his family were given protection by the United States Secret Service.

 Economy

 While the stock market would crash months into Hoover's presidency, starting the Great Depression, the performance of the economy during his transition appeared strong.
 Among United States presidential transitions, the stock market performed stronger than it had during a presidential transition for decades.
-The growth of the Dow Jones Industrial Average had experienced during Hoover's presidential transition (21.8%) would not be exceeded by any United States presidential transition until the presidential transition of Donald Trump.
+The growth of the Dow Jones Industrial Average had experienced during Hoover's presidential transition (21.8%) would not be exceeded by any United States presidential transition until the first presidential transition of Donald Trump.

 Latin American tour

 On November 19, 1928, President-elect Hoover embarked on a ten-nation goodwill tour of Latin America, first departing from San Pedro, in Los Angeles, California aboard the USS Maryland.
 He was accompanied on the trip by his wife Lou Henry Hoover.
 He delivered twenty-five speeches, stressing his plans to reduce American political and military interference in Latin American affairs.
 In sum, he pledged that the United States would act as a "good neighbor."

 Hoover's work as United States secretary of commerce had led him to view Latin America as important, and believe that there was need to improve relations.
 Hoover began planning the trip soon after winning the election.
 It was the first time that a president-elect had taken such a goodwill trip abroad.
 Hoover also planned the trip as means of staying away from Washington, D.C., avoiding men seeking to lobby for patronage posts.